xBimTeam/XbimGeometry/README.md

 It contains the the Geometry Engine and Scene processing, which provide geometric and topological operations to enable users to visualise models in 3D models, typically as a Tesselated scene or mesh.

-The native Geometry Engine is built around the open source [Open Cascade 7.3 library](https://www.opencascade.com/content/overview) which performs much of the boolean operations involve in generating 3D solids.
+The native Geometry Engine is built around the open source [Open Cascade 7.6.3 library](https://www.opencascade.com/content/overview) which performs much of the boolean operations involve in generating 3D solids.
 This technology is included under a licence which permits the use as part of a larger work, compatible with our open source CDDL licence.

 ## Compilation

-**Visual Studio 2017 or 2019 is recommended.**
+**Visual Studio 2019 or 2022 is recommended.**
 Prior versions of Visual Studio are unlikely to work on this solution.

-The [free VS 2019 Community Edition](https://visualstudio.microsoft.com/downloads/) will be fine.
+The [free VS 2022 Community Edition](https://visualstudio.microsoft.com/downloads/) will be fine.

 In order to compile this solution which includes C++ projects you'll need the following additional components installed:

 - Visual C++ Core desktop features
-- VC++ 2017 v141 tools
+- MSVS v142 - VS 2019 C++ build tools
-- Windows 10 SDK (10.0.17134.0)
+- Windows 10+ SDK (minimum 10.0.108362.0)

 The XBIM toolkit [uses the NuGet](https://www.nuget.org/packages/Xbim.Geometry/) for the management of our published packages.
 We have custom MyGet feeds for the *master* and *develop* branches of the solution which are automatically